-At Perfect Breakup, we have worked with countless male clients who, in the aftermath of infidelity, construct elaborate mental narratives to deny or soften the harsh reality of what has occurred.
+At Alpha Mastery, we have worked with countless male clients who, in the aftermath of infidelity, construct elaborate mental narratives to deny or soften the harsh reality of what has occurred.
 In many cases, the explanations they present border on delusion—rationalizations that, in retrospect, even they find hard to believe.
 This tendency to create fantasy-like justifications is not merely emotional—it’s cognitive.
 It stems from trauma avoidance, ego preservation, and a deep-rooted evolutionary drive to maintain access to one’s partner despite the threat of reproductive betrayal (Buss & Shackelford, 1997; Leary & Baumeister, 2000).

 In this article, we identify and analyze three concrete stages of female infidelity as they most commonly manifest—emotionally, behaviorally, and symbolically.
 By offering a clear, psychologically grounded framework, our goal is to help men maintain a rational and realistic perspective, avoid humiliation loops, and conserve their time, energy, and dignity when confronting one of the most devastating relational events a man can face.